DeeeTeeee/CustomerChurnWithFastAPI/README.md

 ## Instructions

-Your task is to build an API integrating a ML model using FastAPI.
+Task is to build an API integrating a ML model using FastAPI.
-Clone this repository to use it as a template, do not forget to change the readme at the end of the project.
-Your work should follow these next steps.

-1. Build a ML model to predict the [Sepsis](https://www.kaggle.com/datasets/chaunguynnghunh/sepsis?select=README.md), during the 2 first weeks.
+1. Build a ML model to predict the [Sepsis](https://www.kaggle.com/datasets/chaunguynnghunh/sepsis?select=README.md).

-2. Build an API using Fast API, during the remaining weeks, to embed the ML model built.
+2. Build an API using Fast API to embed the ML model built.

-Upon completion of your project, you are required to write a blog post on your thought process on medium, LinkedIn, personal blog, or any other suitable blogging site.

 ## Rubrics

-Machine Learning :

--   **Excellent:** Have a pipeline/function that takes inputs and make accurate predictions.

--   **Good:** Have a pipeline/function that takes inputs and make predictions.

--   **Fair:** Have a pipeline/function that takes inputs but faces bugs while doing predictions.

-API :

--   **Excellent:** Have an API that works correctly, taking inputs multiple inputs and returning all the related predictions.

--   **Good:** Have an API that launches, makes predictions and returns results.

--   **Fair:** Have an API that launches but having bugs regarding inputs handling or returning predictions.

 ## Setup